🌙

 "Nakamoto improved a significant security shortcoming that my design had, namely by requiring a proof-of-work to be a node in the Byzantine-resilient peer-to-peer system to lessen the threat of an untrustworthy party controlling the majority of nodes..."

-Szabo further described Bit gold in a comment 6 months before the whitepaper's publication; stressing its open source nature, like Satoshi did with Bitcoin:
+Szabo further described Bit gold in another April 2008 comment; stressing its open source nature much like Satoshi:

 "The entire value chain from puzzle to solution, and all transfers of title, are available for all bit gold and can be audited by anybody at any time."